Emurasoft/emurasoft.github.io/en/dlg/customize/update/index.md

 # Update page

-TheUpdate page allows you to customize settings related to the notifications.
+The **Update** page allows you to customize settings related to the notifications.

 ## Automatically check for updates check box